CH Konsultatsioonid OÜ (CHK)

 When asked if the new software should replace Uku, Christer smiles that the software should rather play together nicely.
 Each tool has a specific function and they all must form a whole.
 CHK’s growth is based on a well-thought-out and well-established system that they never stop polishing.
 Christer jokingly compares their level of proficiency to an F1 changing team.

 Uku has evolved over time and, according to Christer, the user’s only limit is their imagination.
+This is how the future of accounting is built.

 “We try to make the most of Uku, for example, as a customer management CRM.
 We keep customer information, work instructions for larger customers, descriptions of customer-specific activities, etc. in one place.
 We have our own processes in place and we are constantly improving them so that everyone has the information they need at all times – team leaders, leave replacements and anyone else needing them at the moment,” describes Christer.